Busted (horse): Honours and assessment

 In an official poll organised by the Racecourse Association, Busted received 18 of the 40 votes to be elected 1967 British Horse of the Year ahead of his stable companion Royal Palace.
 He was given a Timeform rating of 134 in 1967, the second highest of the year behind the two-year-old Petingo (135).
 In their book A Century of Champions, John Randall and Tony Morris rated Busted at #80 in their global list of the 20th Century's best horses.
 Randall has also described Busted as "arguably a great champion, the best Flat horse trained in Britain in the 1960s".

 Stud career

 Busted began his stud career at his owner's Snailwell Stud at a fee of £1,500.
 He was a successful stallion, with the best of his progeny being the middle distance champions Bustino and Mtoto.
 He was represented in the United States by the multiple Grade I winner Erins Isle.
 Busted died at the age of twenty-five after suffering a heart attack on 11 March 1988 at the Snailwell Stud.

+Pedigree

+Busted is inbred 4S x 5D to the stallion Blandford, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Wild Violet) on the dam side of his pedigree.